 In 2008, Aspen received accreditation of its Master of Science in Nursing Program with the Commission on Collegiate Nursing Education, or the Nursing Commission.
 Officially recognized by the DOE, the Nursing Commission is a nongovernmental accrediting agency, which ensures the quality and integrity of education programs in preparing effective nurses.
 Aspen's Master of Science in Nursing program most recently underwent accreditation review by the Nursing Commission in March 2011.
 At that time, the program's accreditation was reaffirmed, with the accreditation term to expire December 30, 2021.
-We currently offer a variety of nursing degrees including: Masters of Science in Nursing, Master of Science in Nursing - Nursing Education, and Masters of Science in Nursing - Nursing Administration and Management.
-Students that complete our RN-to-MSN Bridge program matriculate into our Master of Nursing program, allowing them to bypass the Bachelor of Nursing program offered at other universities.
+We currently offer a variety of nursing degrees including: Masters of Science in Nursing, Master of Science in Nursing - Nursing Education, Masters of Science in Nursing Administration and Management and Bachelor of Science in Nursing.